brunopintos/brunopintos/README.md

 I'm used to working with small and large teams, and I am passionate about sharing my knowledge with others.
 I was in charge of various development teams and trained several junior developers.

-In my free time, I love to play football ⚽️ with my friends and I'm also a big fan of formula 1 🏎 so I don't like to miss any race.
+In my free time I like to play sports. ⚽️🏀🎾

 # My Github Stats 📊